Along the way, do whatever you can to maximize your contributions, as well as the performance of the plan.

 Probably the most common strategy for determining the mix of stocks and bonds in a portfolio today is 120 minus your age.
 The difference is the percentage of your portfolio that should be invested in stocks, with the balance allocated to bonds.

-It’s just a rule of thumb, and you can adjust it for your own personal preferences.
+It’s just a rule of thumb, and you can adjust it to your own personal preferences.
 But it works something like this:

 Because the formula is based on your age, your stock allocation will be gradually reduced as you get older.